ipfs/in-web-browsers/README.md

 - [Client libraries in various languages](https://github.com/ipfs/ipfs#http-client-libraries)

-### IPFS addressing in web browsers
+### How to address IPFS on the web

+- For regular users, see [guide to how to address IPFS content paths on the web](https://docs.ipfs.io/how-to/address-ipfs-on-web/)
-See [this memo](ADDRESSING.md) for the current set of URL conventions for the IPFS community.
+- For browser vendors and user agent developers: see [this memo](ADDRESSING.md) for the current set of URL conventions for the IPFS community.
 We invite everyone to submit questions and suggestions for improvements via issues/PR.

 #### DNSLink